Daniel Rakowitz

-Daniel Paul Rakowitz is an American murderer and cannibal.
+Daniel Paul Rakowitz (born 1960) is an American murderer and possible cannibal.

+Early life

-He was born in 1960 in Fort Leonard Wood, Missouri, where his father was a criminal investigator for the U.S. Army.
+Rakowitz was born in Fort Leonard Wood, Missouri, where his father was a criminal investigator for the U.S. Army.
+When he was 2 years old, his mother suffered a heart attack and died, and he stayed with her body for hours.
 The Rakowitz family moved to Rockport, Texas sometime in the late 1970s.
-Daniel Rakowitz graduated from Rockport-Fulton High School in 1980.
-Although it is commonly reported that Rakowitz graduated from Rockport, he actually attended and graduated from high school in Refugio, Texas.
+Although it is commonly reported that Rakowitz graduated from Rockport-Fulton High School in 1980, he actually attended and graduated from high school in Refugio, Texas.